Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

     batchSizeBytes: 500,
     batchMessageStore: backingList,
     batchOptions: new CreateMessageBatchOptions(),
+    // The model factory allows a custom TryAddMessage callback, allowing control of
+    // what messages the batch accepts.
     tryAddCallback: _=> backingList.Count < batchCountThreshold);

+// This sets up a mock of the CreateMessageBatchAsync method, returning the batch that was previously
+// mocked.

 mockSender
     .Setup(sender => sender.CreateMessageBatchAsync(
         It.IsAny<CancellationToken>()))
     .ReturnsAsync(mockBatch);

+// Here we are mocking the SendMessagesAsync method so it will throw an exception if the batch passed
+// into it is not the one we are expecting to send.

 mockSender
     .Setup(sender => sender.SendMessagesAsync(